Bob picks out some colourful fish that are suitable for temperate aquariums despite often being sold in the tropical tanks of the local fish shops.

 Water chemistry: pH 5.5 to 7.5.
 Soft to moderately hard water.

-If you’re a sucker for goldfish but don’t have a vast tank or space for a pond then the Rosy barb, Pethia conchonius is the obvious choice; all the charm and colour of the goldie but with an adult size seldom exceeding 8cm/3.2in.
-Selective breeding over decades means a range of colour forms are now seen, as well as a flowing finned ‘comet’ type, which is far removed from the wild fish but still very popular.
+If you’re a sucker for goldfish but don’t have the space, the Rosy barb (Pethia conchonius) is the obvious choice.
+All the charm and colour of the goldie but with an adult size seldom exceeding 8cm (3.2").
+Selective breeding over decades means a range of colour forms are available.

 Water chemistry: pH 6 to 8.
 Slightly hard to hard water preferred.